hwaterke/inab/README.md

 INAB is a budgeting tool.

+This is a monorepo that contains different packages

+* [server](server) contains the server files (Ruby)
+* [packages/inab-web](packages/inab-web) contains the web app
+* [packages/inab-native](packages/inab-native) contains the mobile app
+* [packages/inab-shared](packages/inab-shared) contains common file for web and native apps

 # Use

 There are several ways of deploying and using INAB.
 The simplest solution that works out of the box is to use the existing docker image.

 ```
-docker run -d -p 8080:8080 -v $(pwd)/database:/db hwaterke/inab
+docker run -d -p 8080:8080 -v $(pwd)/database:/db hwaterke/inab:api
 ```

+This starts the server.
+You then need to build and serve the frontend code yourself.
-You can then access INAB at http://localhost:8080
+You can then access INAB api at http://localhost:8080/api

 When running the docker image, it is recommended to add another environment variable.
 `-e "JWT_SECRET=some_secret"`.